 Finding/identifying the right influencers requires you to be a detective.
 Internet sleuthing will be what you do in your spare time.
 Here are a few thoughts:

 Influencers are everywhere.
 You don’t have to connect with Kim Kardashian or LeBron James.
-Someone with 5,000 followers on Instagram could be a powerful influencer for your brand.
+Someone with 5,000 followers on Instagram could be a powerful influencer, helping to solidify your brand above larger brands.
 It’s more about the fit.

 Once you have a list of influencers, create a brief description of each person on this list.
 It doesn’t have to be as detailed as your target audience persona, but a detailed paragraph or bulleted list will establish a little clarity.